Open Now — 24/7 Plumbing

 What should I do in a gas leak situation?

-If you suspect a gas leak, immediately avoid all potential ignition sources, such as naked flames, electrical switches, and even mobile phones.
+If you suspect a gas leak, immediately avoid all potential ignition sources, such as naked flames, electrical switches, and mobile phones.
 Evacuate your home, and call the national gas emergency number from a safe distance.
 Do not re-enter your home until it’s been cleared by professionals.

 Can I use fire extinguishers in a gas leak situation?